linode/docs/docs/guides/development/python/get-started-mypy-python/index.md

 test2.py:8: error: Unsupported operand types for + ("int" and "str")  [operator]
     {{</ output >}}

-1. Update the sum of line 8 to:
+1. Update the `return` statement in line 8 of the example above to:

     {{< file "test2.py" >}}
 ...